mcibeacon/static-site/articles/_posts/2022-02-15-A_Valentine_to_Romantic_Comedies_A_Love_Story_in_6_Acts.md

 Over the years the rom-com genre has morphed itself to fit the needs and desires of the era.
-In the 1940’s, looking for an escape from the dreary war-time conditions, studios released screwball comedies like “His Girl Friday”.1950’s filmmakers frustrated by the morally-conservative Hayes Code produced innuendo-laden comedies like “The Seven Year Itch” (basically anything starring Marilyn Monroe).
+In the 1940’s, looking for an escape from the dreary war-time conditions, studios released screwball comedies like “His Girl Friday”.
+1950’s filmmakers frustrated by the morally-conservative Hayes Code produced innuendo-laden comedies like “The Seven Year Itch” (basically anything starring Marilyn Monroe).
 The 1970’s brought “Harold and Maude” and other transgressive films which showed relationships that